 Although there is no known cure for bipolar disorder, there are effective methods available to help manage the condition and enjoy some quality of life.
 A combination of therapy, medication, lifestyle changes, and support from friends and family can help those who struggle with bipolar disorder live a fulfilling life.
 There is residential mental health treatment and outpatient treatment available for bipolar disorder.
 Treatments include:

 - Therapy sessions in both individual and group settings use cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), and family-focused therapies.

 - There are specific medications that can help treat bipolar disorder, such as lithium, anticonvulsants, and mood stabilizers.
 Others include antipsychotics, benzodiazepines, and beta-blockers.

 - Healthy Lifestyle.
 Establishing healthy habits, such as getting sufficient sleep, getting regular exercise, avoiding alcohol and caffeine, and eating a nutritious diet can benefit the individual with bipolar disorder.

-The Treatment Specialist is a team of mental health experts who offer free treatment locator services for individuals struggling with bipolar disorder.
-Our compassion specialists are professionals in the mental health field who can guide you or your loved one toward effective treatment programs that specialize in bipolar disorder.
+The Treatment Specialist will connect you with a treatment center that offers a team of mental health experts who will offer an initial confidential telephone assessment.
+A compassionate specialist in the mental health field will guide you or your loved one toward effective treatment programs that specialize in bipolar disorder.
 If you are wondering is bipolar disorder a disability, our specialists can help you evaluate the criteria.
-For more information please contact The Treatment Specialist today at (866) 644-7911.
+For more information please contact a Treatment Specialist today at (866) 644-7911.